MileHacker Logo

 Payment Methods

-• Major credit/debit cards (Visa, Mastercard) are broadly accepted in hotels, larger restaurants, and nearly all shops.
+• Major bank cards (Visa, Mastercard) are broadly accepted in hotels, larger restaurants, and nearly all shops.

-• Carrying The Currency of turkey cash proves useful for smaller purchases, local markets, street food, and tipping.
+• Carrying The Currency of the country of turkey cash is helpful for smaller purchases, local markets, street food, and tipping.

 • ATMs are common.
 Using ATMs attached to banks during business hours is a good idea.

-• Always verify with your home bank about foreign transaction fees before setting off.
+• Always check with your home bank about foreign transaction fees prior to your trip.

 Daily Cost Estimates approx. USD 1 ≈ TRY 30